Academic Policies

 The Associate Dean of the Undergraduate Program will notify the student of their probationary status or dismissal from the college via email by attaching the formal notification letter in PDF format with return receipt.
 The following individuals will be copied on the letter:

-8. the Associate Director of the Undergraduate Program.
+8. The Assistant Director of the Undergraduate Program.

 Application for Readmission Following Dismissal

 Students who are dismissed from Rory Meyers College of Nursing may apply for readmission one year from the date of their dismissal.
-If readmitted, students are automatically placed on academic probation and will be provided with a student action plan for success.
+If readmitted, students are automatically placed on academic probation and will be provided with a student action plan for success that may include repeating previously completed coursework.
 Failure of any subsequent coursework “or failure to comply with the student action plan” may result in a second dismissal from the College.

 Withdrawals